inrae/GenomAsm4pg/README.md

 ### SLURM logs

 SLURM submission scripts, prejob.sh and job.sh, output standard and error output into slurm_logs directory.
 This directory must exist before running any of these submission script else slurm will refuse to submit these jobs.
+If slurm_logs doesn't exist, run the following to create it:

 ```
-# create if not exist
 mkdir -p slurm_logs
 ```